Thrilling rides, family attractions and sports fun near Toronto

 Location: 123 King Street West, Hamilton

-Built in the 1830s, Dundurn Castle is a 40-room Italianate-style villa built on Burlington Heights—the site of a British military encampment during the War of 1812.
+Built in the 1830s, Dundurn is a 40-room Italianate-style villa built on Burlington Heights—the site of a British military encampment during the War of 1812.
 Guided tours can be booked in advance.

 Location: 610 York Boulevard, Hamilton